Q. Do you always need a reference page when you use APA style?

 Thank you for the question about a References page in APA style.

-- APA style allows for References ONLY when the writer has in-text citations in the paper.
+- APA style allows for References ONLY when there are in-text citations in the paper.

-- In other words, if there are no quotations OR paraphrases in the paper, then there is nothing to put on a References page.
+- If there are no quotations or paraphrases, then there is nothing to put on a References page.

-Some other citation styles require that the writer list anything he/she used as research, regardless of if it was cited.
-But APA only wants cited materials on a References page, so you will only have a References page if you have cited someone else's work.
+APA only requires cited materials on a References page, so you will only have a References page if you have cited someone else's work.

-For more information about APA, check out the APA Help guide.
+For more information, check out the APA Help guide.

 Thank you for using ASK US.
-Please contact your Campus Library/ARC for additional assistance.
+Contact your Campus Library/ARC for additional assistance.